perrette/scribe/README.md

 and the script will guide you through the choice of backend (`whisper` or `vosk`) and the specific language model.
 After this, you will be prompted to start recording your microphone and print the transcribed text in real-time (`vosk`) or until after recording is complete (`whisper`).
 You can interrupt the recording via Ctrl + C and start again or change model.
+The full content of the transcription will be pasted to the clipboard by default, until interruption.

 The default (`whisper`) is excellent at transcribing a full-length audio sequences in [many languages](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
 It is really impressive, but it cannot do real-time, and depending on the model can have relatively long execution time, especially with the `turbo` model (at least on my laptop with CPU only).
 The `small` model is also excellent and runs much faster.
 It is selected as default in `scribe` for that reason.